prabuddhi-X/AWS-Single-AZ-VPC-setup-/README.md

   ## **What I learnt**
     - Understood the different between Security Groups and NACLs
-    - Experienced that even allowed port 80 on NACLs , getting updates were failed until allowing port 443

   ## **Notes**
   All resources are deleted on AWS to get avoid cost
   ## **Future Improvements**